 Clinical Pastoral Education

-Clinical Pastoral Education at UT Southwestern Medical Center is accredited by the Association for Clinical Pastoral Education (ACPE) as a satellite program of Children’s Medical Center Dallas.
+Clinical Pastoral Education at UT Southwestern Medical Center is fully accredited by the Association for Clinical Pastoral Education (ACPE Inc.) since November 2014.
 ACPE is a multicultural, multifaith organization devoted to providing education and improving the quality of ministry and pastoral care offered by spiritual caregivers of all faiths through the clinical educational methods of CPE.

 Each single unit of CPE consists of 100 educational hours in a group setting and 300 clinical hours of hospital ministry.
 Should the student have a parish or other clinical placement, up to 150 clinical hours may be applied.

 About the Program